 For over 12 years prior to joining SBA, Ms. Thomas served in various leadership functions at NIST MEP, serving as Program Manager for Supplier Scouting and as the Partnership Catalyst to help government service providers seamlessly assist small manufacturers.
 She implemented pilots to support Buy America procurement provisions by matching U.S. manufacturers with opportunities from publicly-funded projects and co-founded the Interagency Network of Enterprise Assistance Providers.

-Earlier in her career, Ms. Thomas was a small business retail franchise owner; negotiated product deals with over 23,000 U.S. inventors and small manufacturers for electronic retailer QVC and managed marketing efforts for the National Gallery of Art’s vast reproduction portfolio.
+Earlier in her career, Ms. Thomas was a small manufacturer/retail franchise owner; negotiated product deals with over 23,000 U.S. inventors and small manufacturers for electronic retailer QVC and directed marketing efforts for the National Gallery of Art’s vast reproduction portfolio.

 With more than 30 years of entrepreneurial and small business development experience, her accomplished public/ private sector career demonstrates her leadership expertise as a catalyst for creating innovative partnerships and advocating economic development by supporting dynamic innovative ecosystems.